edtechrsa/studymaterial/README.md

 # studymaterial
-Books found on Linux blogs
-Credit to the relevant authors
+Books found online-credited to the relevant authors